 You may have heard that dogs generally get Type 1 diabetes, but the reality is more complicated.
 Though there are no universally accepted definitions of dog diabetes, the United Kingdom’s Royal Veterinary College identifies two forms: insulin-deficiency diabetes (IDD) and insulin-resistance diabetes (IRD).
 Neither matches any kind of human diabetes exactly.

-In IDD, a dog loses beta cells and no longer makes enough insulin to keep glucose levels under control.
+In insulin-deficiency canine diabetes, a dog loses beta cells and no longer makes enough insulin to keep glucose levels under control.
 Causes include genetic defects, inflammation of the pancreas and immune attack (as in human Type 1 diabetes).
-In IRD, something prevents the dog’s insulin from functioning properly.
+In insulin-resistance canine diabetes, something prevents the dog’s insulin from functioning properly.
 That “something” may be “diestrus,” pregnancy, an endocrine disease, or treatment with steroids or progesterone-like hormones.
 Diestrus, the most common cause of IRD, is the approximately two months of high levels of progesterone (a female hormone) between periods of estrus (heat).
 Hormonally, diestrus resembles pregnancy, making this form of IRD similar to human gestational diabetes.

 Several factors raise a dog’s risk of developing diabetes.
 These include breed, age, gender, weight, diet, virus infections, an inflamed pancreas, chronic inflammation of the small bowel, Cushing’s disease (excess production of the hormone cortisol) and long-term use of progesterone-like drugs or steroid drugs.

-Diabetes can be a silent disease.
-Your veterinarian may discover your dog’s diabetes through routine bloodwork, but before that, you are likely to notice some of its symptoms: greater than normal hunger and/or thirst, weight loss, and frequent or copious urination (some dogs start having accidents in the house).
+Diabetes in dogs can be a silent disease.
+Your veterinarian may discover your dog’s diabetes through routine bloodwork, but before that, you are likely to notice some diabetes symptoms: greater than normal hunger and/or thirst, weight loss, and frequent or copious urination (some dogs start having accidents in the house).

 A blood test that measures your dog’s blood glucose level is the most common diagnostic tool, but a high glucose level does not always mean diabetes.
 Because other diseases sometimes raise these levels, your vet may run additional tests to rule out such causes.

-Once your dog is diagnosed, her veterinarian will obtain a “serial blood glucose–concentration curve” by measuring her glucose level repeatedly over many hours.
+Once your dog is diagnosed with diabetes, her veterinarian will obtain a “serial blood glucose–concentration curve” by measuring her glucose level repeatedly over many hours.
 The results will help the vet choose an appropriate insulin, dose and dosing schedule.

 After treatment starts, your dog will need to be routinely tested to see how well the protocol is working.
 Most commonly, either a fructosamine test or a glycated hemoglobin test, which reveal average control over the previous one to three weeks (fructosamine) or two to four months (glycated hemoglobin) is used.
 In contrast, the daily blood glucose measurement is a snapshot, an indication of your dog’s glucose level at one specific moment.